 Above All Else, Adult Supervision Should Be Required

 The simplest and possibly most important way to ensure a child’s safety at an animal sanctuary is to require a parent, guardian, or sanctuary representative to accompany them at all times on sanctuary grounds, especially in any area where residents are present!
-A curious child at a busy sanctuary could easily wander off and enter a space that could put them into an unsafe situation, be it a resident’s living space, a quarantine area, or a dangerously high loft area.
+A curious child at a busy sanctuary could easily wander off and enter a space that could put them into an unsafe situation, be it a resident’s The indoor or outdoor area where an animal resident lives, eats, and rests., a The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. area, or a dangerously high loft area.
 By making a policy that all children must be in visual range of an accompanying adult at all times (or even holding hands at all times for younger children in sensitive areas), you can minimize a large number of potential concerns.

 Of course, adult humans aren’t always the best at following rules either, so it’s valuable to display clear signage explaining rules and expectations even if all visitors are always accompanied by a sanctuary representative.
 Your organization might want to have policies and procedures for the (hopefully rare!) occasion when a parent lets a child break your rules or doesn’t take your safety precautions seriously.
 A stern warning or being asked to leave a sensitive area is highly preferable to an injured child.